OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ## Introduction

 This article is a guide to Cross Site Scripting (XSS) testing for application security professionals.
-This cheat sheet was originally based on RSnake's seminal XSS Cheat Sheet, which was originally at: `http://ha.ckers.org/xss.html`.
-Now, the OWASP Cheat Sheer provides users wiht an updated and maintained version of the document.
-Since the very first OWASP Cheat Sheet, the [Cross Site Scripting Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html), was inspired by RSnake's work, so we thank RSnake for the inspiration!
+This cheat sheet was originally based on RSnake's seminal XSS Cheat Sheet previously at: `http://ha.ckers.org/xss.html`.
+Now, the OWASP Cheat Sheet Series provides users with an updated and maintained version of the document.
+The very first OWASP Cheat Sheet, [Cross Site Scripting Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html), was inspired by RSnake's work and we thank RSnake for the inspiration!

 ## Tests